HatchApps/xavier-help/insights.md

 ![Understanding Multi-Coded Colour Coding](./images/cleanup-multi-coded-colours.png)

 ## Contact Defaults
-Contacts in Xero can be setup with "default" account codes for sales and purchases.
-If set, Xero will use these to pre-populate the account code fields during bank statement reconciliation.
+Contacts in Xero can be setup with "default" account codes and tax types for sales and purchases.
+If set, Xero will use these to pre-populate the account code or tax type fields during bank statement reconciliation.
 For contacts that your client has a recurring relationship with (e.g. a supplier that bills monthly), setting these defaults in Xero can dramatically speed up the reconciliation process:

 ![Setting Contact Defaults in Xero](./images/cleanup-contact-defaults-xero-settings.png)

-Figuring out what contacts are eligible for setting up a default code in Xero can be time consuming.
-This Xavier system analyses each contact's transaction history and searches for contacts where either sales or purchase invoices have been consistently assigned the same account code, and presents these up to you in a handy list:
+Figuring out which contacts are eligible for setting up these defaults can be time consuming.
+This Xavier system analyses each contact's transaction history and searches for contacts where either sales or purchase invoices have been consistently assigned the same account code or tax type, and presents these up to you in a handy list:

 ![Contact Defaults](./images/cleanup-contact-defaults.png)